JujuAdams/Bulb/docs/21.0/BulbStaticOccluder.md

 |Name     |Datatype                 |Purpose                                                                                               |
 |---------|-------------------------|------------------------------------------------------------------------------------------------------|
 |`tilemap`|tilemap ID, or layer name|Tilemap to use for occlusion.
 Alternatively, you can provide the name of a tilemap layer (as a string)|

+!> Tilemap-based occluders typically generate a lot of edges and carry a significant performance penalty.
+Use `.SetTilemap()` sparingly.

 &nbsp;
 </details>